-In April of 1842, John Eshelman started selling grist mill products to his friends and neighbors in Lancaster County.
+In April 1842, John Eshelman started selling grist mill products to his friends and neighbors in Lancaster County.
 His family came to Lancaster from Switzerland in 1732.
 For early millers like Eshelman, who became the nation’s first feed manufacturers, the hours were long, and the profits were small.

-In the nineteenth century, the tolling system was the standard way for the millers and farmers to do business.
+In the nineteenth century, the tolling system was the standard way for millers and farmers to do business.
 The miller took a “toll” of one measure of flour from each bag ground; this was his pay for grinding the grain.
 Farmers used their own bags, which were homemade, generally from linen.
 To get more grinding for the “one measure per bag,” farmers made their bags bigger, until, one early miller said, “they became so large they could hardly be gotten in through the mill door.”

-Millers soon got wise to this nonsense and started charging by weight rather than the bag.
-When they started making the bags themselves, voila!
+Millers soon got wise to this nonsense and started charging by weight rather than the bag when they started making the bags themselves, voila!
 The modern feed bag was born.

 John Eshelman’s son, John W. Eshelman, took over the company at age nineteen, at the height of the Civil War.
-Nonetheless, he steered the company towards animal feed, growth, and prosperity through “the Golden Age of Animal Husbandry” (1866-1886) and the “Scientific Age of Agriculture” which followed around 1890, and the world’s first egg-laying contest, which started in Storrs, CT in 1911.
+Nonetheless, he steered the company towards animal feed, growth, and prosperity through “the Golden Age of Animal Husbandry” (1866-1886) and the “Scientific Age of Agriculture,” which followed around 1890, and the world’s first egg-laying contest, which started in Storrs, CT in 1911.